 Pan Seared Radish Greens

-- 1/3 cup good quality balsamic vinegar
+- 1/3 cup good quality balsamic vinegar or balsamic reduction

 - 1 tablespoon cold pressed extra virgin olive oil